 Going to Disney World without any planning could mean different things.
-Maybe your planning to book your trip within a week or so of your arrival, or not booking anything in advance.
-It could mean that you book your hotel room and park tickets but leave your dining and FastPass+ reservations on hold.
+Maybe you’re planning to book your trip within a week or so of your arrival, or not booking anything in advance.
+It could mean that you book your hotel room and park tickets but leave your dining reservations on hold.

 Whatever the case, the “early bird catches the worm” is definitely the case at Disney World.
 You better prepare early or you’ll get left behind.

 If the idea of planning a Disney trip sounds intimidating or terrifying, let me assure you that there’s really no reason to feel this way.
 This is true because there are Disney travel agents to put you at ease.